 top of page

-There are over 150 types of headaches, divided into two categories: primary headaches and secondary headaches (1).
-A migraine is a primary headache, meaning a different medical condition isn't the cause; the migraine is the primary diagnosis.
-Primary headache disorders are clinical diagnoses, meaning there's no blood test or imaging study to diagnose them.
-A secondary headache is a symptom of another health issue, such as a sinus headache stemming from a sinus infection.
-When the root cause cannot be found, and relief isn't happening, many migraine sufferers have opted for a daith piercing.
+There are over 150 types of headaches, divided into two categories: primary headaches and secondary headaches.
+When the root cause cannot be found, and relief isn't happening, many migraine sufferers, myself included, have opted for a daith piercing.

 daith piercing